5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ...
 ~~~

-The dfns `{~⍵:r←⍬ ⋄ ...` uses a guard to signal an error in case `⍵` is true and does nothing at all but return a shy result otherwise.
-In order to test error trapping we don't even need to create and execute a new EXE; instead we just set `ForceError` to 1 and then call `#.MyApp.StartFromCmdLine` from within the WS:
+The dfns `{~⍵:r←⍬ ⋄ …` uses a guard to signal an error in case `⍵` is true and otherwise does nothing but return a shy result.
+In order to test error trapping we don’t need even to create and execute a new EXE.
+Instead we just set `ForceError` to 1 and then call `#.MyApp.StartFromCmdLine` from within the WS:

 ~~~
       #.MyApp.StartFromCmdLine 'Z:\texts\ulysses.txt'